htd-02/HTDScripts/README.md

 Under the following terms:

     Attribution - You must give appropriate credit , provide a link to the license, and indicate if changes were made .
 You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
-    ShareAlike - If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.
     No additional restrictions - You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.

 Notices: